microlinkhq/youtube-dl-exec/README.md

 These environment variables can also be set through "npm config", for example `npm install --YOUTUBE_DL_HOST="Some URL"`, or store it in `.npmrc` file.

-They setup the download configuration for getting the `youtube-dl` binary file.
+They setup the download configuration for getting the `yt-dlp` binary file.

-These variables can be

 ### YOUTUBE_DL_HOST

-It determines the remote URL for getting the `youtube-dl` binary file.
+It determines the remote URL for getting the `yt-dlp` binary file.

 The default URL is [ytdl-org/youtube-dl latest release](https://github.com/ytdl-org/youtube-dl/releases/latest).